With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHeartland Human Services is a mental health facility in Effingham, IL, located at 3000 Sugar Mill Court, in the 62401 zip code.
 Heartland Human Services provides residential treatment.
-Heartland Human Services provides psychotropic medication, activity therapy and group therapy to seniors 65 or older, adults and young adults.
+Heartland Human Services provides activity therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
 Heartland Human Services also supports people with serious mental illness.
 Some other services available at Heartland Human Services include case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.